Ballganda/SourceMod-sm_give/README.md

 - Drops and removes that weapon/item before giving new
 - Code comments for days otherwise i have no clue whats going on
 - Planned - Option to drop but not remove item from game
-- Planned - Chat input option
+- Chat input option * turns out SM does this automatically ex if sm_give is registered then caht !give and /give are automatically registered
 - Planned - Non admin can give to themself(if enabled)
 - Planned - Cost for giving to yourself option.
 Can be marked up in cost from base price or free
 - Planned - Plugin engine checking
-- Maybe - Separate weapon/item lists per game would help on partial substr input for a few entities
+- planned - Separate weapon/item lists per game would help on partial substr input for a few entities and stop successful find in codes list of weapons to things that are not available in current game.

 ## Console Commands for admins
 - `sm_give` Gives the usage and options in console.